Hollo 3D Sketching

 I have used computers to produce art for many years and as technology has changed, so has my digital art.
-When the Covid-19 Lockdown began in March 2020, I wanted to spend time developing some fluency using Google Tiltbrush, and so began my exploration of a drawn line in 3D space.
+When the COVID-19 lockdown began in March 2020, I wanted to develop some fluency using Google Tiltbrush, and so began my exploration of a drawn line in 3D space.

 My daily exploration of a line drawn in a 3D virtual space began.
 I made a mark and drew a line… mapping movement in a chain of control.
 From the base of my feet to the tips of my fingers, I’m fully involved as my head and eyes constantly move to track the mark, a dance between hand and eye.

-I now had some guidelines, a virtual wireframe around which to wrap the descriptive lines.
+I now had a virtual wireframe around which to wrap the descriptive lines.
 By adding and manipulating the drawn lines and rotating the frame, I added more lines to see how the lines link to produce a jaw, an ear, and a nose.
-The egg shape evolved into the `Iron Man’ mask – it is also on a `stick’ – which makes it easier to hold.
+The egg shape evolved into the `Iron Man’ mask – on a `stick’ – which makes it easier to hold.

 I reduced the frame to 2D planes which I took into Tiltbrush and used as the base pattern to create 3D representations.

-As I worked, I references a 2D black and white photographic image of the writer and placed it within the 3D digital environment.
-The planes of the face using the front and side elevation were used to paint the structure of the face as planes instead of lines.
+As I worked, I referenced a 2D black and white photographic image of the writer and placed it within the 3D digital environment.
+The planes of the face using the front and side elevation are used to paint the structure of the face as planes instead of lines.
 Known as `hulls’ these create solid blocks based on the shape of the planes.

 I add lines, move, adjust and remove lines, as too much description can detract from the story.
 What are the characteristics of an individual?
 How much can you leave out?
 What must be included to make it the face of an individual rather than a generic face?

-Viewed within a Virtual Reality environment these lines gained an additional presence, they create an emotive link such that when I removed the headset I found myself absent-mindedly looking around, surprised that the lines are not there.
+Viewed within a Virtual Reality environment these lines gained a presence, they created an emotive link such that when I removed the headset I found myself absent-mindedly looking around, surprised that the lines were not there.

 When I view the finished piece as a rotating 3D animation on a 2D screen, it asks questions about how we see and what we see.
 When, where and how do we learn to translate these lines into heads and arms, skin and hair, textiles and texture?